Australia PM's party expected to force leadership vote on Friday

 Dutton late on Thursday published his own legal advice but should Australia’s Solictor-General raise concerns, the leadership prospects for the senior Cabinet minister would be severely dented.

-The uncertainty has clouded the outlook for investors who punished the Australian dollar, sending it 0.9 percent lower to $0.7283.
+The uncertainty has clouded the outlook for investors who punished the Australian dollar AUD=D4, sending it 0.9 percent lower to $0.7283.
 The Aussie was the worst performing major currency on Thursday.

 Australian shares are down more than 1.5 percent since the first leadership challenge this week.